-- The sub instruction stores in the value of its first operand the result of subtracting the value of its second operand from the value of its first operand. - Examples inc, dec Increment, decrement and, or, xor Bitwise logical and, or, and exclusive or
+- The sub instruction stores in the value of its first operand the result of subtracting the value of its second operand from the value of its first operand. - Examples sub al, ah ; $AL \leftarrow AL - AH$ sub eax, 216 ; subtract 216 from the value inc, dec Increment, decrement dec eax ; subtract one from the contents

-'''

-sub al, ah ; AL ← AL - AH

-sub eax, 216 ; subtract 216 from the value

 ; stored in EAX

-'''

-- The inc instruction increments the contents of its operand by one - The dec instruction decrements the contents of its operand by one - Examples xor edx, edx; set the contents of EDX to; zero. '''
+- The inc instruction increments the contents of its operand by one - The dec instruction decrements the contents of its operand by one - Examples inc DWORD PTR [var] ; add one to the 32- and, or, xor Bitwise logical and, or, and exclusive or

+; of EAX.